 How the Test is Performed

-You lie on a narrow table that slides into the center of the CT scanner.
+You will be asked to lie on a narrow table that slides into the center of the CT scanner.
 Only your head is placed inside the CT scanner.

 You may be allowed to rest your head on a pillow.